 Why Should I Get My Wisdom Teeth Removed?

-Wisdom teeth can cause several problems.
-One common problem is crowding, impaction and growing in abnormal angles, causing pain and increasing the risk of decay in surrounding teeth.
+Wisdom teeth can cause several problems, including crowding, impaction and growing in abnormal angles, causing pain and increasing the risk of decay in surrounding teeth.
 There is also a chance of infection and bone loss as wisdom teeth grow.
-By removing wisdom teeth, the aim is to minimise pain and protect your other teeth giving you the best smile.

 - Prevent misalignment and decay